KumarRobotics/sdd_vio/readme.md

 `cam0` is the left camera and `cam1` is the right camera. `T_cn_cnm1` is the relative transformation from the right to the left camera.

 ### Param file
-The parameters for VIO are specified in `vo_param.yaml`.
+The parameters for the EuRoC dataset are specified in `vo_param_euroc.yaml`.
+For snapdragon and low texture dataset, use `vo_param_snapdragon.yaml`.